NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/what_is_NN.rst

                   a_{a}^{(1)} & a_{a}^{(2)} & .... & a_{a}^{(m)} \\
                \end{bmatrix}

-   This will basically involve a GEneral Matrix multiplication (GEMM) operations :math:`W^{[1]T} times X` where :math:`X` will be the entire input sample represented as a matrix of dimensions :math:`n \times m` (where *n* is the number of features in an input sample and *m* is the number input samples.
+This will involve a GEneral Matrix multiplication (GEMM) operation :math:`W^{[1]T} \times X` where :math:`X` will be the entire input sample represented as a matrix of dimensions :math:`n \times m` (where *n* is the number of features in an input sample and *m* is the number of input samples.
 In the above example *n* is 3). :math:`W^{[1]T}` will be a matrix of dimensions :math:`a \times m` (where *a* is the number of input neurons in that layer and *m* is the number input samples.
 The above example *a* is 3).
 This will result in the output of the first layer represented as the matrix :math:`a^{[1]}` and it will have the dimensions :math:`a \times n`.
 In matrix :math:`a^{[1]}`, the horizontal axis represents the training samples, while the vertical axis represents the neurons in a layer.

+The matrix :math:`a^{[1]}` holds the value of :math:`a` neurons applied to :math:`m` input samples.
+This matrix then forms the input to the next layer in the neural network.

+We typically initialize the weights of each neuron randomly, although methods like **Xavier Initialization**, **He Initialization**, or
+**Orthogonal Initialization** are commonly used to improve training efficiency.

 Loss Function and Cost Functions
 ********************************

-We typically initialize random weights for each neuron.
-Then, using the above method, calculations are propagated from one layer to the next, a process known as the **forward pass**.
-An **epoch** refers to a full pass through the entire training dataset, including performing forward passes for all data samples.
+During training, for each batch of input samples, calculations are propagated through the network in a process called the **forward pass**.
+After each forward pass, the weights of the network are updated using the **backpropagation** algorithm, which adjusts the weights based on the gradients to minimize error.
+However, in practice weight updates do not happen after every individual sample; instead, they occur after each batch of data, depending on the **batch size** used.
+An **epoch** refers to a full pass through the entire training dataset, where the network processes all data samples, performing forward passes and backpropagation for each batch.

 1. The **loss function** (also known as the error function or objective function) measures the error or difference between the predicted output of the neural network and the actual target values for a single training example.
 In this tutorial loss function will be denoted as :math:`L(y', y)` where :math:`y'` is the predicted output while :math:`y` is the actual output.

 2. The **cost function** is the average or aggregate of the loss function computed over the entire training dataset.
 It provides a measure of the overall performance of the model across all examples.
 In this tutorial loss function will be denoted as :math:`J(W, b)` where :math:`w` is weight and :math:`b` is biases in the NN.

 The network performs the following steps to calculate the cost: